Social Justice Student Organizations

 How do I find out about social justice or activist opportunities on campus and beyond?

-Email [voicebox] for a Weekly Activist Email, or contact [service], [sjag], [src], or [mlc] to be on general email lists for activist opportunities.
+Email Voicebox for a weekly activist email, or contact SGA Student Services, Social Justice Action Group, or Stonewall Resource Center to be on general email lists for activist opportunities.
 Be sure to read the Campus Memo for events on campus every week!

 How do I write a letter to the editor of S&B?